neelmani-u/Security-Dada/README.md

 # Security-Dada

-A SImple Signup & Login Program created with PySimpleGUI.
+A Simple Signup & Login Program created with PySimpleGUI.

 * It Can protect your data on Basic Level.
 * Smart Sense - If you left half setup Process then it next time start from there where you were leaved it..